Galbar/applipy_metrics/README.md

 It binds a `MetricsRegistry` instance, so that other modules can declare a dependency and use it to create metrics.

+#### Configurations available

+* `metrics.clock`: fully qualified name of a function that returns timestamps.
+  Will be used as the registry clock, used for summaries.
+* `metrics.summary.sample_provider`: fully qualified name of a function that accepts a _clock_ instance and returns an instance of either `applipy_metrics.stats.samples.ExpDecayingSample` or `applipy_metrics.stats.samples.SlidingTimeWindowSample`.

 ## Examples